benoucakar/TIC-TAC-TOE/README.md

-# Extreme-Tic-Tac-Toe
+# Extreme TicTacToe
-The classic Tic-Tac-Toe experience and the expansion game "Extreme Tic-Tac-Toe" for when you really have nothing better to do in quarantine.
+The classic TicTacToe experience and the expansion game "Extreme TicTacToe" for when you really have nothing better to do in quarantine.